PurpleKingdomGames/indigo-website/indigodocs/topics/subsystems.md

 title: SubSystems
 ---

-> Note: SubSystems have change substantially between versions 0.1.0 and 0.2.0 of Indigo.
-There were essentially OO constructs, where now they are FP, in that their data is separated from their functions.
+> Note: SubSystems have change substantially between versions 0.1.0 and 0.2.0 of Indigo, having moved from OO to FP in both style and form.

 ## What SubSystems are